Borscht Recipe

 • Carrot: A couple of medium-sized sweet carrots should do the trick, adding sweetness and color.

-• Bell Pepper: Go for the fleshy and fragrant ones.
+• Bell pepper: Go for the fleshy and fragrant ones.
 Color doesn’t matter; freshness does!

 • Potatoes: Pick firm, medium-sized potatoes, preferably a variety that’s good for frying.
 This way, they soften up nicely without turning to mush.